 The holy river Ganges that flows past Maharajji’s ashram in North India.

 Still now, after his passing, this glow is very tangible in his ashram of Sacha Dham.

 Would you like to receive the latest satsang videos?

-Subscribe here and receive the satsang video clips of Prajnaparamita directly to your inbox.
+Subscribe here and receive satsang news and the newest video clips of Prajnaparamita directly to your inbox.
 Emails also include the latest satsang agenda.